orsinium/blog/content/posts/go/safe-api.md

   F(&addr, "addr").Deprecated("use --host and --port instead")
   ```

-The first option is unnecessary verbose when you don't want to change anything in the Config (you wtill have to pass `Config{}`), the seconds is verbose when you do provide some options.
+The first option is unnecessarily verbose when you don't want to change anything in the Config (you will have to pass `Config{}`), and the second is verbose when you do provide some options.
 So I usually prefer the third option but which one to pick is a matter of taste and specifics of your API.

 ## Field tags

 With flag and pflag, for each flag we need to type its name at least 3 times: as struct field name, as value target, and as flag name.
 It's not just tedious but also error-prone.
-We already showed earlier how to avoid duplicate flag names (which still doesn't prevent from typos) but we still can have multiple flags pointing to the same struct field.
+We already showed earlier how to avoid duplicate flag names (which still doesn't prevent typos) but we still can have multiple flags pointing to the same struct field.

 A solution for the problem is to avoid code duplication with [reflection](https://pkg.go.dev/reflect).
 Then the user types the field name and type only once and the rest is magically inferred from this.
 This is the approach that is used by [clap](https://github.com/clap-rs/clap) in Rust (the most popular Rust CLI library), and by [kong](https://github.com/alecthomas/kong) in Go: